3 financial performance metrics every retailer should measure

 To calculate your gross margin, you need to subtract the total cost of goods from sales generated and then divide this number by your total sales to get the gross margin percentage.
 Here’s the formula you need:

 In the example below, over the course of a year fictional company Kitt’sKloset spent £250,000 on goods and generated £500,000 in sales.
 Cost of goods subtracted from total sales is £250,000 (£500,000 – £250,000).
 Gross margin percentage is this number divided by sales (£250,000 – £500,000) and multiplied by 100.
 In this case, it’s 50% (0.5 x 100).

 Many retailers start a business to turn their passion into profit.
 Many of our customers are examples of real-life success stories who have managed to achieve this.
 Take Two Monkeys in Australia.
 Before launching their bike shop in Alexandria, the two founders were cycling aficionados who wanted to bring the local biking community closer together.
 The profits they made from their shop have allowed them to open a second location in Sydney.
 To be able to expand their business, they first needed to know how much profit they were making.

 Net margin (also called profit margin), indicates the overall profitability of your business.
 You need to track this metric to be able to make future decisions based on positive revenue, or the cash actually available to you minus all your expenses.

 Net margin not only takes into consideration inventory costs but also all your outgoing costs we mentioned earlier, such as wages, rent and other operating costs.

 A few things to keep in mind:

-• You should calculate profit margins after sales tax or VAT.
+- Calculate profit margins after VAT.
 Remember, this metric takes into account all incoming and outgoing cash.

 Here’s the formula you need to calculate net margin: